xnslong/guess-stack/core/README.md

 S2 = [f1, f2, f3, f4, f7]
 ```

-Assuming that stack `S1` has nodes `f1, f2` on the left trimmed, it will become
+Assuming that nodes `f1, f2` is trimmed from stack `S1` on the left trimmed, it will become

 ```
 S1 = [ f3, f4, f5, f6, f8, f9 ] // (with f1, f2 trimmed)
 S2 = [ f1, f2, f3, f4, f7 ]
 ```

-After recovering, it should be like the following
+After recovering, it should be the following

 ```
 S1 = [ f1, f2, f3, f4, f5, f6, f8, f9 ]